Unique05/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script 1 is printing the absolute pathway
+Script 0 is printing the absolute pathway
+Script 1 displays the comtent list